 The thyroid is a butterfly-shaped gland located at the base of the throat.
 It has two lobes joined in the middle by a strip of tissue (the isthmus).
 The thyroid secretes three main hormones that control the body’s energy and growth: Thyroxine that contains iodine needed for growth and metabolism; Triiodothyronine that also contains iodine and similar in function to Thyroxine; and Calcitonin that decreases the concentration of calcium in the blood and increases calcium in the bones.
 All three of these hormones have an important role in your child’s growth.

 Thyroid nodules are uncommon in childhood, and thyroid cancer is uncommon in children.
 Still, it is the most common endocrine malignancy in children.
 It occurs four times more often in females than males, and has similar characteristics as adult thyroid cancer.
-Surgery is the preferred treatment for this cancer.
+Surgery is the preferred treatment for pediatric thyroid cancer.
 Although the procedure is typically uncomplicated, risks of thyroid surgery include vocal cord paralysis and low blood calcium (hypocalcemia).
 An ENT (ear, nose, throat) specialist, or otolaryngologist, or a head and neck surgeon who is experienced with head and neck issues, should be consulted.

 Symptoms of this disease vary.
 Your child may experience: